-The next step is to remove the remaining natural teeth to make room for the all-on-4 dental prosthesis.
+The next step after the consultation is to remove the remaining natural teeth to make room for the all-on-4 dental prosthesis.
 The tooth extraction is typically performed on the same day as implant placement.
 If you don’t have any remaining teeth, then you will only need to have the implants placed.

 Step 3: Placing the Dental Implants

-After you have been sedated using general anesthesia, the dental implants will be placed.
+After you have been sedated using general anesthesia, we will place the dental implants and a temporary arch.
 At Copper Creek Dental, we fabricate a surgical guide that helps us place the dental implants with optimum accuracy.
 The surgical guide is custom-created using a scan of your mouth, and it will fit over your gums to mark the exact placements for the implant posts.

 Step 4: Recovery

-The healing process typically takes around three to six months, but you will never be without teeth during that time thanks to the temporary prosthesis.
+The healing process after dental implant surgery typically takes around three to six months.
+Luckily, you will never be without teeth during that time thanks to the temporary prosthesis.
 Copper Creek Dental also offers platelet-rich fibrin therapy to naturally speed up the healing process.

 Make sure to closely follow all of your post-operative instructions, and to take any prescribed medication as directed.